Author:

 That’s why many e-commerce businesses use third-party logistics (3PL) services.

-Outsourcing the order fulfillment process to 3PL providers not only reduces costs and transit times, but also frees up more time and resources for you to focus on other aspects of your business that need to be prioritized and improved with more urgency.
+Outsourcing the order fulfillment process to 3PL providers not only reduces costs and transit times, but also frees up more time and resources for you to focus on other aspects of your business that need to be prioritised and improved with more urgency.

-7. Optimize delivery routes and times
+7. Optimise delivery routes and times

 Costs can’t be the only consideration when you decide how the goods get to your customers.